inclusionAI/AWorld-RL/README.md

 </p>

 ## 📣 News
+[2025/10/22] 🔥🔥🔥[**EnvTuning**](./EnvTuning) We propose **Environment Tuning**, a novel training paradigm that enables agents to learn complex multi-turn tool use behaviors through environmental interaction rather than trajectory imitation, achieving significant improvements with only 400 training samples.

 [2025/08/19] 🔥🔥🔥[**V2P**](./V2P) We propose **V2P**, a novel training method for multi-modal models that enables coordinate-free, human-like visual GUI Grounding.

 [2025/07/01] 🔥🔥🔥[**RAG-R1**](./RAG-R1) We propose **RAG-R1**, a deepsearch training framework that incentivizing the search and reasoning capabilities of LLMs through multi-query parallelism.